wheels-dev/wheels.dev/guides/displaying-views-to-users/form-helpers-and-showing-errors.md

 The majority of applications are not all about back-end.
 There is a great deal of work to perform on the front-end as well.
 It can be argued that most of your users will think of the interface _as_ the application.

-CFWheels is here to take you to greener pastures with its form helper functions.
+Wheels is here to take you to greener pastures with its form helper functions.
 Let's get visual with some code examples.

 ### Simple Example: The Old Way